An Operational Framework for Nonclassicality in Quantum Communication Networks: Results

 Finally, our results demonstrate that dense-coding protocols can be optimized into a variational circuit ansatz that simulates entanglement-assisted quantum communication in a point-to-point network.
 Since $\Vbf^{\CV}$ corresponds to a simulation game, it can be optimized using Algorithm~\ref{alg:vqo_simulation}.
-Upon completion of the algorithm, a variational ansatz is optimized such that $\Pbf(\vec{\theta}^\star)$ minimizes the state discrimination error, or equivalently, yields the communication value of the channel.
-Remarkably, if the ansatz encodes entanglement-assisted quantum communication resources, then the resulting minimized simulation error $\Delta(\Vbf^{\CV}, \Pbf(\vec{\theta}^\star)) = P_{\Error}$ characterizes precisely the quality of the dense-coded channel established between the sender and receiver.
-Thus, our variational quantum algorithm automatically establishes a dense-coding protocol using the quantum network's available resources.
+Upon completion of the algorithm, the behavior is optimized such that $\Pbf(\vec{\theta}^\star)$ minimizes the state discrimination error, or equivalently, maximizes the communication value of the channel.
+Remarkably, the minimized simulation error $\Delta(\Vbf^{\CV}, \Pbf(\vec{\theta}^\star)) = P_{\Error}$ precisely characterizes the quality of the established dense-coded channel.
+Thus, our framework could be used to automatically establish dense-coded channels of a desired quality.